jylisadoney/soc-341/3-chaining.md

 * Visit <a href ="https://scholar.google.com/" target="_blank">Google Scholar</a>
 * Copy/paste or type the article title into the search box
   * Example: Race and trust in the health care system
-* Click on search or the magnifying glass
+* Click search or the magnifying glass
 * On the results page, click `Cited by...`

 You will now see articles that cited, in their own reference lists, the initial article you searched for.